WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/Regulatory/ReadME.md

 # WaDE Preparation
-This repository stores code and data for the state of Washington.
+This repository stores code and data for the state of Washington regulatory data.
 For more information on WaDE, please visit http://wade.westernstateswater.org/

 ### Overview
 The WaDE 2 organizes data into four specific groups: